Researchers in many fields of study utilize herbarium specimens. It takes considerable effort to collect, prepare and store these specimens.

 Stack the Mounted Specimens

 - Stack the mounted specimens in a stack so that the glue will dry.
 The glue dries in 8 hours or less (overnight).
-The following sequence should be used in stacking the specimens (from bottom up): cardboard, mounted plant, wax paper, foam, cardboard, etc. The wax paper is used to prevent the wet glue from sticking to the foam and cardboard.
+The following sequence should be used in stacking the specimens (from bottom up): cardboard, mounted plant, wax paper, polyurethane foam, cardboard, etc. The wax paper is used to prevent the wet glue from sticking to the foam and cardboard.

 - If you have any questions about mounting a specimen, put it aside and ask!